suraj-k-mahto/content/2012-02-24-add-your-own-styles-to-drupals-wysiwyg-module.md

 ~~~

-No when you go to *admin/config/content/wysiwyg/profile/filtered_html/edit* and select the option *Define CSS* under *Editor CSS*.
+Now when you go to *admin/config/content/wysiwyg/profile/filtered_html/edit* and select the option *Define CSS* under *Editor CSS*.
 You can fill in the stylesheet's uri below.
 Now you can see your stylesheet's styles on every textarea that uses *filtered_html*.